openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 `cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF`

+NOTE:  Make sure the MAC address is in ALL CAPS.

 Copy and paste the "To run again with these same options" command into your notes for the next time you need to run oref0-setup.

 The first time running the script will take quite a bit longer as it is installing Bluez on your edison.